YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Text response:

-> Remember the definition of the **'instance' rule**.[ Instances should not be modeled as subclasses].
+> Remember the definition of the 'instance' rule.[ Instances should not be modeled as subclasses].

 Level 4: Resource response with Example:

-> A CheckingAccount isA Account, but account1234 is **not** an Account according to the 'instance' rule.
+> A CheckingAccount isA Account, but account1234 is not an Account according to the 'instance' rule.

 Level 5: Resource response with Fill-in-the-blanks quiz: